 The purpose of the Rent Policy is to set out the overall approach to rent setting and income management, in doing so, helping maximise income and sustain tenancies.
-The Authorities housing income management service contributes to the financial strength of the Council so that it is able to provide financial resources to help deliver our strategic priorities.
+The Authorities housing income management service contributes to the financial strength of the Council so that it can provide financial resources to help deliver our strategic priorities.